 If fishing from 3 to 200 nautical miles off the coast of Florida, Georgia, South or North Carolina, you can use this mobile application to stay up to date on the fishing rules on the Atlantic Coast.

-The country of Belize is involved in snook farming (common snook).
+The country of Belize is involved in snook fish farming (common snook).
 Their weather is ideal and they’re centrally located for reaching a lot of countries close-by.
-I could find no states in the USA farming snook, perhaps because of the ban on commercial sale.
+I could find no states in the USA farming them, perhaps because of the ban on commercial sale.

 Vern’s Broiled Snook Recipe

-- Cut a 5-foot long rectangle of foil (needs to cover length of snook twice.
+- Cut a 5-foot long rectangle of foil (needs to cover length of the fish twice.
 So, if your snook is 30 inches, you’ll need 5 feet of foil.

 - Put a thin coat of olive oil on the foil where the snook will lay on top and put the foil on a thin metal pan for quickest result.
 Or use a glass pyrex pan, but it will take 5+ minutes longer to cook.